 The Arizer ArGo is a portable conduction/convection hybrid vaporizer.
 It’s made by the Canadian company Arizer Tech which also makes the Arizer Air, Air 2, Solo, Solo 2 and the Extreme-Q desktop vaporizer.

-After a couple months of testing, I can honestly say that this is one of the best portable vaporizers to be released in the last couple years.
+I can honestly say that this is one of the best portable vaporizers to be released in the last couple of years.
 It has basically everything you could want in a vaporizer with only minor downsides.